jiahongle/mcss/doc/sprint0/PB.md

 2. As Pradeep (MCSS exec),  I want to be able to log in to the MCSS website and gain authentication, to gain admin permissions so that I may be able to update any pages necessary.

 3. As Pradeep (an MCSS exec).
-I want to be able to change my login password to the website so that I can keep my account sure.
+I want to be able to change my login password to the website so that I can keep my account secure.

 ## Announcement: